 For many job seekers, though, compensation is the end all be all of a job offer.
-But should it really be?
-As someone who has been part of the workforce for almost two decades, here are some truths I’ve discovered over the years.
+But should it always be?
+Well, as someone who has been part of the workforce for two decades, here are some truths I’ve discovered over the years.

 Management best practices matter

 As mentioned above, managers, supervisors, or direct superiors can influence not only the quality of your work but also how you view your work.
 They’re responsible for assessing employee performances and assigning the tasks or the kind of work you get to do, both of which affect team morale.
 And true leaders (not just bosses) can guide you to be more efficient and focused on your tasks, all of which help shape your work habits in the long run.

 Here at Arcanys, we have a flat organizational structure that eliminates mediators when dealing with important work issues, whether it's with teammates, other teams, or clients.
-We also have an open-door policy that enables people to directly approach anyone in the company at any time, whether they be ideas to share or feedback to deliver.
+We also have an open-door policy that enables people to directly approach anyone in the company at any time (online or in person), whether they be ideas to share or feedback to deliver.
 Most importantly, we highly encourage brainstorming sessions because we believe that's where great ideas are born.

 Cool colleagues make work fun

 Collaborative company culture is a huge plus

 We foster the sharing of ideas in Arcanys—whether for projects, management, employee relations, or just about anything.
 Each developer, QA, SysOps, or VA is highly encouraged to voice their opinions, especially if they’re about improving processes or their own efficiency.
-In fact, brainstorming sessions are an integral part of our teams' daily standup meetings and sprint planning.
+In fact, brainstorming sessions are an integral part of our teams' daily standup meetings and sprint planning, w more than ever.

 And as we’ve mentioned previously, we implement an open-door policy.
-Everyone is welcome to discuss ideas with anyone—clients, project managers, or our founders—any time of any day.
+Everyone is welcome to discuss ideas with anyone—clients, project managers, or our founders—any time of any day, in Slack, Zoom, or other chat rooms.
+A round of Among Us, Shell Shockers, or Mobile Legends, anyone?

 Now, why do we encourage collaboration?
 Well, here are some of the top reasons why: